 Now, Swahili speakers can be found in several countries in East Africa, and have even become an official language in two countries.
 Let’s take a look at some countries that currently speak Swahili.

-If you want to learn more about Swahili, we have a great language-learning app that will help you memorize these words and phrases better.
-Download the Ling app on the Play Store or App Store now!
+If you want to learn more about Swahili, we have a great language-learning app for Swahili that will help you memorize these words and phrases better.
+But we’ll talk more about that later on.

 Tanzania